jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

     1. Choose the Events tab on the right
     1. As you can see there are a number of events that Sysdig picked up here - in real-time!
         1. ![](instruction-images/insights3.png)
-    1. If you click into the the top **Detect outbound connections to common miner pools** you'll see all the context of that event including details of the process, the network, the AWS account, the Kubernetes cluster/namespace/deployment, the host as well as the container
+    1. If you click into the the top **Detect outbound connections to common miner pools** and then scroll through it you'll see all the context of that event including details of the process, the network, the AWS account, the Kubernetes cluster/namespace/deployment, the host as well as the container
        1. In particular the process tree view shows us that our Python app (gunicorn) launched a shell that launched the crypto miner xmrig - that looks suspicious!
        1. ![](instruction-images/processtree.png)
+       1. You can also expand out each section by clicking the carrot exposing even more details/context
 1. Understanding these Events
-    1. You should click into each Event to reveal all the detail/context of each.
+    1. You should scroll down to the oldest/first Event then click into each to reveal all the detail/context of each.
 The things that we picked up here include:
         1. **Read sensitive file untrusted** - reading the **/etc/shadow** file which a web service shouldn't be doing
-        1. **Drift Detection** - every time an executable was added to the container at runtime that wasn't in the image
+        1. **Drift Detection** - every time an executable was added to the container at runtime (it wasn't in the image) and then it was run
-            1. It is not best practice to make changes to containers at runtime (rather you should build a new image and redeploy the service in an immutable pattern)
+            1. It is not best practice to make changes to containers at runtime - rather you should build a new image and redeploy the service in an immutable pattern
-        1. **Launch Package Management Process in Container** - just like with **Drift Detection** you shouldn't be adding or updating packages in running containers with apt/yum/dnf - but instead do it in your **Dockerfile** as part of the container build process
+        1. **Launch Package Management Process in Container** - just like with **Drift Detection**, you shouldn't be adding or updating packages in running containers with apt/yum/dnf - but instead do it in your **Dockerfile** as part of the container image build process
-        1. **Launch Suspicious Network Tool in Container** - not only shouldn't you be doing this (you know your own environment) but it is a common early step for attackers to try to work out what networks the workload they've exploited is running on and what else they can get to
+        1. **Suspicious network tool downloaded and launched in container** - it is a common early step for attackers to run a scan to try to work out what network the workload they've exploited is in, and thus, what else they can get to
-        1. **Privileged Shell Spawned Inside Container** - running shell scripts as root within a running container is suspicious/unusual
-        1. **The docker client is executed in a container** - this fires not just on the **docker** CLI but also other container CLIs such as **crictl**.
+        1. **The docker client is executed in a container** - this fires not just on the **docker** CLI but also other container CLIs such as **crictl** and **kubectl**.
             1. It is unusual for a container to be trying to talk directly to the container runtime/socket on a Kubernetes cluster - and that you can is actually proof a container escape has happened!
-            1. Note that if you expand out the Process section it'll show the commands that were run such as that **psql** that was exfiltrating our data.
+            1. Note that if you expand out the Process section it'll show the commands that were run such as that **psql** that was exfiltrating our data
             1. ![](instruction-images/psql.png)
         1. **Contact EC2 Instance Metadata Service From Container** - your EKS Pods should be using other means such as [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to interact with AWS.
-It going through the Node to use its is suspicious.
+It going through the Node to use its credentials instead is suspicious
         1. **Malicious filenames written** and **Malicious binary detected** - we look for many suspicious filenames and hashes from our threat feeds - including crypto miners such as the **xmrig** here
-        1. **Detect outbound connections to common miner pool ports** - we look at network traffic and when the destination are things like crypto miner pools (which will pick up even if they obfuscate the miner filename etc.)
+        1. **Detect outbound connections to common miner pool ports** - we look at network traffic (at Layer 3) and when the destination are suspicious things like crypto miner pools or [Tor](https://www.torproject.org/) entry nodes

 And this is only a small sample of the Rules we have out-of-the-box as part of the service!